jasperalbers/nest-benchmarks/README.md

 **Population model**

 The model has several populations (minimum 20 populations).
-Each population have 5000 neurons, and each neuron has 5000 connections.
+Each population has 5000 neurons, and each neuron has 5000 connections.
 Each population connects to 20 other populations, which are chosen randomly.
 There are thus 250 connections per neuron and projection.
 The way we scale up is by adding more populations.
 We still connect to 20 other populations.

 #### To run MAM: